(a legal expert opinion)

 Because of this, and in so far linking (even statically) is done for interoperability, does not prejudices the legitimate interests of the rightholder and does not conflict with a normal exploitation of the covered program, it seems that the differentiation between strong and weak copyleft has few legal reality.
 In applying all relevant licences, the copyleft effect should target the copies and real derivative works, where a significant portion of the functional covered code has been copied, modified, extended etc. At the contrary and in all cases, it seems that in European law the fact of linking two programs and the technology used for it (i.e. dynamic or static) does not by itself produce a derivative work.
 This is the reason why it was considered that adding copyleft licences like the LGPL or the MPL to the EUPL compatibility list was not more problematic than adding the GPLv3 or the AGPL.

-Such interpretation is compliant with Recitals 10 and 15 of the Directive 2009/24/EC on the legal protection of computer programs (a codification of the previous 91/250 EEC) stating that the reproduction of the code that is necessary to achieve interoperability between programs (this is in fact "linking") is generally allowed as an exception to copyright and therefore could not be restricted by the copyright owner (for example, submitted to strong copyleft conditions by the licence).
+Such interpretation is compliant with Recitals 10 and 15 of the Directive 91/250/EEC on the legal protection of computer programs defining the concept of interoperability and stating that the reproduction of the code that is necessary to achieve interoperability between programs (this is in fact "linking") is generally allowed as an exception to copyright and therefore could not be restricted by the copyright owner (for example, submitted to strong copyleft conditions by the licence).
 "An objective of this exception is to make it possible to connect all components of a computer system, including those of different manufacturers, so they can work together" Recital 15 states.
 As the EUPL is placed under the EU legal framework, we may conclude that linking is not restricted by its copyleft conditions.